Copyright

 TBPL Copyright Statement

-The Thunder Bay Public Library (TBPL) abides by the current Copyright Act of Canada.
+The Thunder Bay Public Library (TBPL) abides by the current Copyright Act of Canada, opens a new window.
 Copyright is the exclusive legal right to reproduce, publish and sell a work.
 The Act is established by the Parliament of Canada and provides a means for creators of works to manage the use of their works and collect appropriate compensation for their creative efforts.
 The Act also provides access to those works through users’ rights for the general public, libraries, educational institutions, and others.

 TBPL can provide individual copies of some material as permitted within the Act.
 Any patron wishing to publish or further make use of this material must ascertain copyright status and obtain copyright permission as per the Act.
 Not all material can be fairly copied within the Act and due diligence should be demonstrated before making copies or distributing copied content of a work.